JosieOnGit/Luniks/Languages/Lúnikska - Luniksan/Luniksan History and Overview.md

 - **O**: B**o**x
 - **Ó**: L**o**cal
 - **P**: **P**en
-- **R**: The R is a rolling R in Luniksian, and there is no comparable word in English since English doesn't have a rolling R
+- **R**: The R is a rolling R in Luniksan, and there is no comparable word in English since English doesn't have a rolling R
 - **S**: **S**et
 - **Ś**: **Sh**ock
 - **T**: **T**ough